KalyaniDhananjayan/Holy-Saint/README.md

 # HOLY SAINT

-A full-stack e-commerce MVP for a fashion brand, built with Node.js, Express, MongoDB, and Next.js.
+A full-stack e-commerce MVP for a fashion brand, focused on authentication, order lifecycle, and admin-controlled operations.

 ## Why this project?

-This project was built to understand how a real-world full-stack application works end-to-end: authentication, protected routes, product management, order lifecycle, and admin controls.
+This project was built to understand how a real-world full-stack application works end-to-end: authentication, protected routes, and product management.

-Instead of focusing on many features, the goal was to build a complete and correct system flow.
+The goal was to build a complete and correct system flow which prioritizes correctness, clarity, and separation of concerns over feature count.

 ## Tech Stack